Questioning the role of design in times of global transformations

 Isabel Rosa Müggler Zumstein, Lucerne School of Art and Design, HSLU

 Prof. Dr. Sarah Owens, Zurich University of the Arts, ZHDK

 Prof. Dr. Arne Scheuermann, Bern University of the Arts, BUA

 Prof. Dr. Anne-Catherine Sutermeister, University of Art & Design Geneva, HEAD

 Conference host: FHNW Academy of Art and Design Basel

 Program coordination: Nina Paim

 Logistics and organization: Sarah Haug

 “Building Platforms” concept and organisation: Nina Paim and Julia Sommerfeld

-Graphic design: common-interest (Corinne Gisel and Nina Paim) with Haejeung Paik, Sunjung Park, Naz Naddaf, and Arianna Smaron
+Art direction and graphic design: Corinne Gisel and Nina Paim (common-interest) with Haejeung Paik, Sunjung Park, Naz Naddaf, and Arianna Smaron